EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

    * Authentication based on certificates is complemented with  authentication based on raw public keys.
    * Authentication based on signature keys is complemented with authentication based on static Diffie-Hellman keys, for certificates/raw public keys.
    * Authentication based on certificate by value is complemented with authentication based on certificate/raw public keys by reference.
+* One new EST payload /rpks is defined for installation of explicit TAs in the EST client.
 * The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy (see {{proxying}}).

-So, while the actual payloads protected by EST-oscore are identical to that of EST-coaps, there are differences with respect to authentication.
+So, while the actual payloads protected by EST-oscore are essentially the same as that of EST-coaps, there are differences with respect to authentication.
-The reason for this deviation is that a significant overhead can be removed from the authentication procedure in terms of message sizes and round trips by using a different handshake, public key type or transported credential, and this is independent of the enrollment procedure.
+The reason for these deviations is that a significant overhead can be removed in terms of message sizes and round trips by using a different handshake, public key type or transported credential, and this is independent of the enrollment procedure.

 {{alternative-auth}} discusses alternative authentication and secure communication methods.